 Nothing says Christmas more than the smell of gingerbread.
 The best part of this activity?
 Your little one can actually taste the materials!
-Gone are the days of making your own gingerbread... luckily for us busy mums there are places like Gingerbread House Kits that have done all the hard work for us!
+Gone are the days of making your own gingerbread... luckily for us busy mums there are plenty of Gingerbread House Kits available to buy.

 We know how frustrating it can be to plan activities for the kids... sometimes the thought of all the preparation can put a mum right off!
 If you’re having one of those days, but still want to do something Christmasy with the kids, then this is the activity for you!

 Extra decorations and sweets (although most kits come with everything you’ll need)

 Follow the instructions from the manufacturer and add extra icing sugar or sweets to decorate.
 We recommend buying extra - it’s difficult not to taste test the product beforehand.

 4. Rudolph footprint Christmas card

 What’s better than sticking your fingers into a pot of paint?
 Sticking your feet in, of course!
 This is such an adorable craft, and it’s suitable for babies as well.

 Paint your child’s foot completely brown and press it onto the white paper.
 It may take a few goes to get it right!
 Clean off excess paint with a baby wipe.

 Once the footprint is dry, use the black marker to draw some antlers onto your reindeer.
 Glue on the red pom pom for the nose, and stick on the googly eyes.
 Finally, stick the footprint Rudolph onto the red card.